MikeORed/catalog-mcp/docs/execution/phase-1-skeleton-config.md

 - CSV file loading not yet implemented (Phase 2)
 - Actual dataset querying not yet implemented (Phase 2)

+**Hot Reload Foundation:**
+The on-demand CSV loading implemented in `CsvStorageAdapter.loadDataset()` provides the foundation for hot reload.
+Since CSV data is never cached in memory, CSV file changes are immediately visible on next query without requiring any reload mechanism.
+Phase 3 will add configuration file watching to reload schemas when `datasets.json` changes, but the CSV data itself needs no reload support.

 ---

 ## Phase Retrospective